Currently looking for Fall 2018 Research Assistants!

 We are also interested in the ways in which psychosocial (e.g., exposure to thin ideals, weight-based teasing) and psychological risk factors (e.g., personality traits like impulsivity) interact with genetic/biological risk and lead to eating pathology.

 We approach these research questions using a translational scientific framework that includes both human and animal studies.
 Dr. Klump co-directs the Michigan State University Twin Registry with Dr. Alex Burt, and many of our studies make use of this valuable resource.

-If you are interested or would like to learn more about our lab, please contact the project coordinator, Phuong Vo, at email@example.com or 517-432-3665.
+If you are interested or would like to learn more about our lab, please contact the project coordinator, Teresa Scerbak, at firstname.lastname@example.org or 517-432-3665.